lgoodridge/django-uniauth/README.md

 The following custom settings are also used:

+ - `UNIAUTH_ALLOW_STANDALONE_ACCOUNTS`: Whether to allow users to log in via an Institution Account (such as via CAS) without linking it to a Uniauth profile first.
+If set to `False`, users will be required to create or link a profile to their Institution Accounts before being able to access views protected by the `@login_required` decorator.
+Defaults to `True`.
  - `UNIAUTH_FROM_EMAIL`: Determines the "from" email address when UniAuth sends an email, such as for email verification or password resets.
 Defaults to `uniauth@example.com`.
  - `UNIAUTH_LOGIN_REDIRECT_URL`: Where to redirect the user after logging in, if no next URL is provided.
 Defaults to `/`.
  - `UNIAUTH_LOGOUT_REDIRECT_URL`: Where to redirect the user after logging out, if no next URL is provided.
 If this setting is `None`, and a next URL is not provided, the logout template is rendered instead.
 Defaults to `None`.